flyoungiv/rudder/to-do.md

 To-Do Items for Rudder Project
 ==============================
+*  add ability to add a game to the library from the front-end
+	*  file browser for finding cover art
+	*  file browser for finding executable
+	*  accept input for game name
+	*  update library.json with collected information
+	*  add a nice button to the front-end to trigger these functions

-*  clean up library
+*  ~~clean up library~~
-	*  update library.json with games that i own
+	*  ~~update library.json with games that i own~~
-	*  get cover art from giant bomb
+	*  ~~get cover art from giant bomb~~

 *  right click on a game to get cover art
 	*  ~~organize DOM to have game name as an html attribute~~